agrc/digital-assisant-skills/README.md

 ### vote-cli

 On the first clone of this project the `.ask/config` and the `skill.json` need to be created.
 Use the `votecli` to generate those by selecting the `I just cloned and I want to set things up!` option.
 Follow the instructions to generate those files.
+Choose `lambda` and a name like `ask-voting-assistant-dev-{name}` so it is unique.
+Execute `ask deploy` to publish the skill and the lambda function.

 ### consent token